IreneKilgannon/DataAnalytics/README.md

 Author: Irene Kilgannon

-Student ID: 00220627
+Student ID: G00220627

 This repository is my analysis of the Palmer Penguins data set.
-This analysis was the assessment task for the module, Principles of Data Analytics as part of the H. Dip in Science in Data Analytics, Atlantic Technological University.
+This analysis was the assessment task for the module, Principles of Data Analytics as part of the [Higher Diploma in Science in Computing in Data Analytics](https://www.gmit.ie/higher-diploma-in-science-in-computing-in-data-analytics), Atlantic Technological University.

-## Purpose of The Project
+## Purpose of The Assessment

 The purpose of this project is to demonstrate the following:
 1. The sourcing and investigating of a data set, the Palmer penguins data set.